niknah/kazam/README.md

 - *When taking a screenshot of a preselected window with window decorations you have to make sure that your window is not covered by other windows.*

+- *If the Mouse/keyboard actions do not appear, use [screenkey](https://gitlab.com/screenkey/screenkey).
+Example: `screenkey --opacity 0.3 -M -g 500x500 --position=fixed`

 ## Debugging & reporting problems